 -

-Practicing the task at hand to create familiarity
+Practicing the task at hand so it feels more familiar

 -

-Shifting focus away from the stressor by engaging in light activities
+Shifting focus away from the stressor by doing something simple, like listening to a song

 Conclusion